Understanding Russia’s colonial aspirations is key to peace talks

 Crimea and Ukraine are the most desired colonies in the Russian imperial imagination.
 Ukraine has long been such a colony, particularly one that Russia has culturally colonised for a very long time.
 But Crimea holds a special place in the Russian chauvinistic imperial imagination, largely due to the expulsion, ethnic cleansing, and genocide of the peninsula’s indigenous populations.

-It’s important to note that from the 14th to the 18th centuries, the Crimean Tatar Khanate ruled Crimea, allied with the Ottoman Empire.
-In 1783, Catherine II annexed peninsula to the Russian Empire.
-Sometimes Western history books may mistakenly portray the annexation of Crimea as a voluntary act, which is completely false.
+It’s important to note that from the 14th to the 18th centuries, the Crimean Tatar Khanate ruled Crimea and allied with the Ottoman Empire.
+In 1783, Catherine II annexed the peninsula to the Russian Empire.
+Sometimes, Western history books may mistakenly portray the annexation of Crimea as a voluntary act, which is completely false.
 It took place after four different invasions of the peninsula.
 It resulted from military conflict.

 This led to ethnic cleansing and displacement that continued throughout the 19th and 20th centuries until today.
 Crimea’s importance in the Russian imperial imagination turned it into a screen of imperial desire.
 It became a platform for Soviet power.